rapid7/metasploit-cache/CONTRIBUTING.md

 You should also include at least one scenario to manually check the changes outside of specs.

-* Add a Post-merge Steps comment
+* Add Post-merge Steps to the description comment

 The 'Post-merge Steps' are a reminder to the reviewer of the Pull Request of how to update the [`PRERELEASE`](lib/metasploit/cache/version.rb) so that [version_spec.rb](spec/lib/metasploit/cache/version.rb_spec.rb) passes on the target branch after the merge.